A guide to organ donation

 - Distance between hospitals

 Every effort will be made to honor your wishes.
+However, you and the directed recipient still have to be a match.

 There is no cost to your family for organ donation.

-Thousands of people are waiting for these organs to be donated:
+Thousands of Americans are waiting to receive:

-Your gift of life can help rebuild lives after trauma, injury and disease.
+Your gift of life can also help rebuild lives after trauma, injury and disease.
 You can donate these tissues:

 - Middle ear